t7o7n7y/kanboard-docker/README.md

 sudo docker-compose up -d
 ```

-# 4.Now run in your browser:
+# 3.Now run in your browser:
 ```
 localhost:8080
 ```

-# 5.For Kanboard app run in your browser:
+# 4.For Kanboard app run in your browser:
 ```
 localhost:8888/login
 ```

+# 5.The user and password for Kanboard are default "admin, admin"